martinmcconnell/fyp-doc/notes.md

 Academics will be able to earn passive income off the favourable and positive contributions to the emerging consensus.

-At the moment the peer-review process is centralised in the hands of the publishers.
-Should this process be decentralised...........it'll be interesting to see what happens.
+Currently, the peer-review process is controlled by publishers.
+If this process were to be decentralized, it would be fascinating to see the outcome.

 ## The peer-reviewing process
 Peer review generally works like this;